hehirm/ctfs/picoCTF2019/Insp3ct0r/solve.md

 /* You need CSS to make pretty pages.
 Here's part 2/3 of the flag: t3ct1ve_0r_ju5t */
 ```

-Finally lets have a look at the Javascript, which is located at the endpoint `/problem/44924/myjs.js`.
-Again, within the Javascript is a comment containing the last part of the flag:
+Finally lets have a look at the Javascript, which is located at the endpoint `/problem/44924/myjs.js` (again, found in the `head` tag).
+Within the Javascript is a comment containing the last part of the flag:

 ```js
 /* Javascript sure is neat.
 Anyways part 3/3 of the flag: _lucky?f10be399} */